tobiasgerstenberg/homepage/content/home/people.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 #title = "[People](/member)"
 title = "People"
-subtitle = "We are looking for prospective PhD students to join your lab!
+subtitle = "We are looking for prospective PhD students to join our lab in the fall 2020!
 If you're interested in joining us, please send an email to gerstenberg@stanford.edu"

 # Order that this section will appear in.
 weight = 3